Health insurance for over 50s

 Choose a doctor you trust

-Forget about the risk of long public waiting times
+Forget about longer public waiting times

 Rest up in a private room